 When you're short on time, joining a tour is a great way to make sure you see all the musts without wasting time getting lost or the risk of missing something.

 A private tour is ideal.
-You won't spend time getting the group checked in and you'll have flexibility on when to start your tour.
+You won't spend time getting the group checked in and will have flexibility on when to start your tour.
 Group tours usually have just two or three start times.

 If you choose to do your own thing I recommend buying Rick Steve's Portugal guide and following his Porto walk.
-This will make sure you hit all the top sights and do it in a logical order.
-Below are the musts for your Porto itinerary:
+This ensures you hit all the top sights and do it in a logical order.

 - Igreja do Carmo - baroque-styled church